liferay/lexicon-site/src/pages/docs/patterns/Forms/formsHierarchy.md

 title: "Forms Hierarchy"
 description: "Definition of the content hierarchy inside a form structure and the components used to identify the different content blocks."
 layout: "guide"
-weight: 1
+weight: 2
 ---
+{call ClayLabel.render}
+	{param label: 'CLAY' /}
+    {param style: 'warning' /}
+{/call}

 ### Description

 {$page.description}

 This page contemplates the visual definition of the hierarchy, the measurements and the definition of the components that establish that hierarchy

 ### Visual Definition